rajuyce/faqs/tools/aws.md

    - Configure health checks for automatic failover.

 3. **Your EC2 instance is running but the application is not accessible — what do you check?**
-   - Verify application/service is running.
+   - Verify that the application/service is running.
-   - Check instance's security group and NACLs.
+   - Check the instance's security group and NACLs.
-   - Ensure correct listener/port is open.
+   - Ensure the correct listener/port is open.
    - Validate route tables and DNS resolution.

 4. **How do you automate EC2 scaling?**